Andrea Zanzotto: Biography

 Andrea Zanzotto was born in Pieve di Soligo (province of Treviso, Veneto), Italy to Giovanni and Carmela Bernardi.

 His father, Giovanni (born 18 November 1888), had received degrees from the École supérieure de peinture at Brussels (1911, specializing in trompe-l'œil in wood and marble) and the Academy of Fine Arts at Bologna (1913, diploma di professore di disegno).
 Having been hired by a large painting business in Trieste, he was inducted into the army in 1915 and took part in combat on the Piave River.
-Giovanni had been involved with Carmela for some time, but postponed marriage until his work abroad (Trieste at that time belonged to the Austro-Hungarian Empire) earned him enough to support a family.
+Giovanni had been involved with Carmela for some time but postponed marriage until his work abroad (Trieste at that time belonged to the Austro-Hungarian Empire) earned him enough to support a family.

 Education

 For the first two years of his life, Zanzotto lived with his parents near via Sartori.
 In 1922, they moved into a house that the father acquired in the Cal Santa district.
 This would be the setting and house most often described by the poet.
-As he wrote in his "Self-portrait" (Autoritratto, 1977), this was from the very beginning, the center of his world.
+As he wrote in his "Self-portrait" (Autoritratto, 1977), this was from the very beginning, the centre of his world.

 In 1923, his sisters Angela and Marina were born.
 In 1924 he attended a Montessori kindergarten run by nuns.
 In 1925, his sister Maria was born.

 In the meantime, his father, who had openly espoused support for Giacomo Matteotti, was accused of anti-fascism.
-In the course of time his opposition to the fascist regime made it difficult for him to find any kind of work, to the point of deciding in 1925 to take refuge in Paris and then at Annoeullin (near Lille), where he worked for some friends of his.
+In the course of time, his opposition to the fascist regime made it difficult for him to find any kind of work, to the point of deciding in 1925 to take refuge in Paris and then at Annoeullin (near Lille), where he worked for some friends of his.
 He returned to his home country for a brief period, but in 1926 was forced back to France, remaining in Royan until December of that year.

 Elementary school

-Thanks to his teacher, Marcellina Dalto, Zanzotto already knew how to write when he started the elementary school in 1927.
+Thanks to his teacher, Marcellina Dalto, Zanzotto already knew how to write when he started elementary school in 1927.
 He passed immediately to the second grade.
 As the poet recounts in his "Self-portrait", he already took pleasure in the music of words: "I felt something infinitely sweet listening to chants, nursery rhymes and little verses, even those of the children's magazine Il Corriere dei Piccoli -- not so much in singing, but insofar as they were pronounced or simply spoken, according to harmony linked to the very function of language, to its inner song."